mui/mui-x/docs/data/data-grid/components/components.md

 {{"demo": "CustomEmptyOverlayGrid.js", "bg": "inline"}}

 :::info
-As the no rows overlay, the grid allows to override the no results overlay with the `NoResultsOverlay` slot.
+As the no rows overlay, the data grid allows to override the no results overlay with the `NoResultsOverlay` slot.
 :::

 ### Row